-The T129 is a twin engine multi role attack helicopter being designed and manufactured jointly by Turkish Aerospace Industries (TAI) and Italy-based AgustaWestland to meet the requirements of Turkish Armed Forces.
-It is being built based on its predecessor A129 Mangusta platform.
+The T129 is a twin-engine multi-role attack helicopter designed and manufactured jointly by Turkish Aerospace Industries (TAI) and Italy-based AgustaWestland to meet the requirements of Turkish Armed Forces.
+It is built based on its predecessor A129 Mangusta platform.

 T129 attack helicopter design

-The T129 is designed to operate even in adverse weather conditions.
-It can execute a range of missions, including combat, armed reconnaissance, armed escort, deep strike, fire support, precision strike, security and suppression of enemy air defences.
-It can operate in both day and night conditions.
+The T129 can execute a range of missions, including combat, armed reconnaissance, armed escort, deep strike, fire support, precision strike, security and suppression of enemy air defences.
+It can operate in both day and night operations in adverse weather conditions.

-The aircraft will be fitted with a five-bladed main rotor of 11.9m in diameter, a two-bladed tail rotor, wheeled landing gear, a laser designator, a laser spot tracker, a colour television camera, a multiple target tracking and emergency locator-transmitter.
+The aircraft is fitted with a five-bladed, 11.9m-diameter main rotor, a two-bladed tail rotor, wheeled landing gear, a laser designator, a laser spot tracker, a colour television camera, a multiple target tracking and emergency locator-transmitter.